 However, Iceland's notable player only represented Iceland in six matches.
 However, Albert Sigurður Guðmundsson is Iceland's first-ever professional player.
 Albert Sigurður established a legacy that also included opportunities to play abroad, having done so with Glasgow Rangers, Arsenal, and AC Milan.
 His grandson is Guðmundur Benediktsson, having become a renowned commentator that proved significant come later on in Iceland's journey.
 Rounding out this lineage is Albert Sigurður's great-grandson is Albert Guðmundsson, having earned his first cap in 2017.

 Iceland's familial lineage would come handy one day

 Iceland's first international game occurred in 1930 - 18 years after the nation's domestic league, known as Úrvalsdeild, contested its first season.
-After being rejected to play int he 1954 World Cup qualifiers, Iceland waited until June 2, 1957, to debut in the World Cup qualification phase, attempting to reach the tournament in Sweden.
-Iceland lost all four qualifying matches, conceding 26 goals while only scoring six against both France and Belgium.
+After being rejected to play at the 1954 World Cup qualifiers, Iceland waited until June 2, 1957, to debut in the World Cup qualification phase.
+Attempting to reach the tournament in Sweden, Iceland lost all four qualifiers, conceding 26 goals while only scoring six against both France and Belgium.
 The opening qualifier saw Iceland lose 8-0 in Nantes, France.
 Three days later, Iceland scored its first World Cup qualifying goal.
 Forward Þórður Þórðarson became the first Icelandic player to scoring in a World Cup qualifier, doing so after Iceland trailed 5-0 to Belgium.